Summary

 Introduce the lesson using the attached Lesson Slides.
 Display slide 3 to share the essential question and go to slide 4 to review the lesson objectives with students.

-Next, pass out the attached Claim, Evidence, Reasoning (CER) handout to each student.
-Ask students to write an initial explanation in response to the question, "Why do video game graphics improve over time?" on the handout.
+Next, distribute the Claim, Evidence, Reasoning (CER) handout.
+Ask students to write an initial explanation on the question, “Why do video game graphics improve over time?”
+Have students store their handouts safely, as they will revisit them in the lesson's Evaluate phase.

 Explore 1